Paul-Dempsey/pachde-CHEM/README.md

 To download the latest build, see the [Nightly Release](https://github.com/Paul-Dempsey/pachde-CHEM/releases/tag/Nightly) page.

-When CHEM is released, you will be able to subscribe to the **#d CHEM** plugin in the VCV Rack library.
+When CHEM is released, you will be able to subscribe to the **pachde CHEM** plugin in the VCV Rack library.

 Read the [Documentation](./doc/index.md#pachde-chem) for more information on **#d CHEM**.

-## Sep 8 2025

-All planned features are complete.
-I am running through my final release checklist.
-If all goes well, I'll submit CHEM to the Rack Library in the next couple of days.

 > **Note** –
 > Pachde and **CHEM** are not officially affiliated with or sponsored by Haken Audio.